eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 - Add an element
 - View an element
 - Edit an element
+- Move an element
 - Retrieve an element with dependencies
 - View element details
+- View history of elements
+- Check action reports
 - Perform a Generate action
 - Print a listing
 - Read team configuration files and Zowe CLI profiles (including Zowe base profiles)
 - Create and synchronize an Endevor workspace

 Explorer for Endevor is a part of the [Che4z](https://github.com/eclipse/che-che4z) open-source project.
 The extension is also part of [Code4z](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack), an all-round package that offers a modern experience for mainframe application developers, including extensions for language support, data editing, testing, and source code management.
+For an interactive overview of Code4z, see the [Code4z Developer Cockpit](https://mainframe.broadcom.com/code4z-developer-cockpit).

 ## Table of Contents <!-- omit in toc -->